SlothLady/MySQL-Backup-Tool/README.md

 ## Deleting Old Backups

 By default, this script won't store local backups or delete old local backups, see ```BACKUP_EXPIRES=-1``` and ```DISABLE_LOCAL_BACKUPS``` in the configuration section, optionally backups can be stored locally as well as remotely and automatically deleted from the local backups folder after ```BACKUP_EXPIRES=x``` amount of days.
 Remote backups will never be deleted, this is by design.

+## Slack Integration

+This script can post to a slack channel using the webhook url specified in the config file, more info about creating slack webhooks can be found at https://api.slack.com/messaging/webhooks